mdayaram/nojcoin/README.md

 ## Todo
 * Randomly deny steals.
+* Provide an option to steal from yourself, but tweet something shaming.
+* Provide different narratives that are randomly chosen for successful and failed steals.
 * Provide dashboard for several stats.
 	* Counter of number of steals (unique and total)
 	* Counter for number of trades (unique and total)